SudalaiRajkumar/ML/AV_TheSeersAccuracy/readme.md

 The objective of the competition is to predict whether the customer will come back in the next one year or not.

 ####Approach
 We had transaction data of all the customers from Jan 2003 to Dec 2006.
-The idea is to predict whether the customers will come back in 2007 or not.
+The idea is to predict whether the customer will come back in 2007 or not.

 1. The first step was to create a proper validation framework since there was no "target" variable
 2. I have used transaction data from 2003 to 2005 to create the features.
 People who came back in 2006 were tagged as 1 and those who did not come back are tagged as 0, thereby getting the target column